 24 Hour Treasure

-I saw that someone had put this Coke Zero high up by the grate in the ladies’s bathroom at Ekohiiki.
+I saw that someone had put this Coke Zero high up by the grate in the ladies’ bathroom at Ekohiiki.
 Why did someone do this?
 It must have been difficult to get the bottle up there, so what was the purpose?
-If you have any idea, please leave your thoughts below.
+If you have any idea, please email me at [email protected]

 2) Hiroshima Peace Memorial Museum